 All Recruitment and Intake events must be alcohol-free.

-Both on-campus and off-campus recruitment and Intake activities/events should be submitted to Eaglelink via the Event Planning Form for approval by the Office of Student Involvement.
+Both on-campus and off-campus recruitment and Intake activities/events should be submitted through Eaglelink via the Event Planning Form for approval by the Office of Fraternity & Sorority Life.

 All organizations must be in compliance with their policies, locally, nationally and/or internationally to be eligible to participate in recruitment/intake.

-All recruitment/intake processes, including the new member education classes must conclude no later than the last day of classes of the same semester that the process begins.
+All recruitment/intake processes, including the including initiation processes, must conclude no later than the last day of classes of the same semester that the process begins.
+Extenuating circumstances will be reviewed on a case by case basis by the Director of Fraternity & Sorority Life and Assistant Vice President of Campus Life.

-All new member education processes must be no longer than 1 semester (Fall or Spring) and conclude by the last day of classes of the respective semester.
+All new member education processes must be no longer than one (1) semester (Fall or Spring) and conclude by the last day of classes of the respective semester.

 Continuous Open Bidding (IFC and PHA)

 Chapter bid list must be turned into OFSL by the deadline set by the respective council and OFSL.
-Before bid cards can be extended to potential new members, an OFSL staff member must verify that each potential new member meets the eligibility requirements and will give the chapter clearance to move forward with extending bids once verification has been completed.
+Before bid cards can be extended to potential new member, an OFSL staff member must verify that each potential new member meets the eligibility requirements and will give the chapter clearance to move forward with extending bids.

 New Member Presentations/New Member Chapter Visits